RAND Center to Advance Racial Equity Policy Programs

 Interested graduate students and external researchers at partner organizations can apply to work with the Center to Advance Racial Equity Policy on developing solutions to today's racial equity public policy challenges, resources permitting.
 Fellows gain practical research experience in areas such as diversity, equity, education, and inclusion.

-Pierrce Holmes, of Springfield, Massachusetts, is the inaugural fellow at the RAND Center to Advance Racial Equity Policy and a second-year master of public policy student in the Heller School at Brandeis University.
+Pierrce Holmes, of Springfield, Massachusetts, was the inaugural fellow at the RAND Center to Advance Racial Equity Policy and a second-year master of public policy student in the Heller School at Brandeis University.
 At RAND, Holmes worked closely with researchers Jonathan Welburn and Kathryn Edwards to explore policy models and context for federal reparations to Black Americans.
-His work included a forthcoming commentary and policy memo on the George Floyd Act.
 Holmes was supported through the Segal Fellowship via Brandeis.

 Fall 2021 Health Equity Fellow

 Mahshid Abir, of Ann Arbor, Michigan, is a visiting fellow at the center.
 She is an emergency physician at the University of Michigan and senior physician policy researcher at RAND.
-Her work with the center includes moderating a deliberative discussion with RAND staff on diversity, equity, and inclusion, and development of the Center's Health System–Community Pipeline Program (HCPP).
-Her work includes a forthcoming commentary and report on HCPP.
+Her work with the center includes moderating a deliberative discussion with RAND staff on diversity, equity, and inclusion, and development of the center's Health System–Community Pipeline Program (HCPP).

 Research Associates Program

-Chase Breaux, Democracy Fellow, of Houston, Texas, is majoring in political science with a minor Black studies.
-At Wabash, Breaux serves in various positions—such as alumni committee chairman for the Malcolm X Institute of Black Studies, vice chairman for the Diversity and Inclusion Committee, and staff writer for the college’s student-run newspaper, The Bachelor—to contribute to a safer and more inclusive atmosphere on and off-campus.
+Chase Breaux, Democracy Fellow, of Houston, Texas, is majoring in political science with a minor in Black studies.
+At Wabash, Breaux serves in various positions—such as co-president of 'shOUT, alumni committee chairman for the Malcolm X Institute of Black Studies, co-chair for the Diversity and Inclusion Committee, and staff writer for the College's student-run newspaper, The Bachelor—to contribute to a safer and more inclusive atmosphere on and off-campus.
+Breaux is a returning fall 2021 fellow.